-Use of mathematical structures and processes to produce sharp conclusions that don't need to mention probabilities of correctness.....

-Use of softer (statistical) information to produce probabilities rather than definite conclusions.
+Compare: use of mathematical structures and processes produced by composition to produce sharp conclusions that don't need to mention probabilities of correctness...... with use of "soft" information (statistical correlations) to produce probabilities rather than definite conclusions.
+Why can't linked solid impermeable rings become unlinked? vs how much force is needed to separate them by breaking one?